SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/PatternMatching.rst

    <- Buddy
    <- Christy

-For each key / value pair in the dictionary, the tuple pattern is evaluated.
+For each key/value pair in the dictionary, the tuple pattern is evaluated.
 If the iterated value is contained by the range ``75...100``, then the key is bound to the ``passingStudent`` constant